rtomas/key-kiss/README.md

 (in process)

-Welcome to 'key-kiss' (key keep it safe/secure) CLI
+Welcome to 'key-kiss' (key keep it safe/secure)

 A more secure way to store your private key, preventing your funds from being stolen if they find your 12 words.